ninahonyango/VAPT/README.md

 ping 192.168.56.102
 ```

-#### ✅ Outcome:

 The successful response from both machines as shown in the screenshot below, confirmed that the virtual environment was properly isolated and communication between the VMs was working as expected.
-This verification step is critical before beginning any enumeration or exploitation processes.

 ![Check Ping Connectivity Screenshot on the Network Setup](images/KaliPingConnectivity.png)
 *Kali terminal output showing network connection with Metaspoiltable2 VM.*

 ---

-### Step 3: 🔍 Scan the target with Nmap
+### Step 3: Scan the Target with Nmap

-After configuring the network and confirming connectivity, I began reconnaissance (information gathering) by scanning the target Metaspoiltable 2 (192.168.56.102) from Kali terminal to gather intelligence on:
+After configuring the network and confirming connectivity, I began reconnaissance by scanning the target Metasploitable2 from Kali terminal to gather intelligence on:

 1. Open ports.